 This is a skill that Peter Levitan thinks every business development person should have, especially as the marketing and agency landscape becomes more complex and competitive.

 "We can train business development professionals in sales techniques, in understanding our agency's skills, and the needs and pain points of our prospective clients.
 We cannot, however, train people to be curious," Levitan said.
 "That means being actively curious about our staff and culture, our industry, the client's persona and category, and importantly, understanding the true value of our sales proposition.
 The bottom line is that curious people build stronger relationships and that is the essence of a great salesperson."

 Agencies understand the importance of building a brand, creating a differentiated and meaningful market position, and generating awareness and value around the brand for their clients -- yet they so rarely do this for themselves.
 And that means most agencies are indistinguishable from another: They offer the same services, describe themselves in the same way, sell to anyone, and fail to communicate their value.

-Karla Morales-Lee of The Art of New Business believes that hiring someone who understands the importance of brand building in attracting and selling prospects is essential.
+Karla Morales-Lee of The Art of business development believes that hiring someone who understands the importance of brand building in attracting and selling prospects is essential.

-"In my experience, agencies look for all the wrong things when hiring a new business person," said Morales-Lee.
+"In my experience, agencies look for all the wrong things when hiring a business development person," said Morales-Lee.
 "Cold calling no longer works.
-Today, the best new business people are marketing-savvy brand ambassadors.
-Beyond the day to day, you need to hire someone who can build a brand externally and a new business culture internally."
+Today, the best business development people are marketing-savvy brand ambassadors.
+Beyond the day to day, you need to hire someone who can build a brand externally and a business development culture internally."

-The new business person will be helping clients not only make marketing decisions but business decisions.
-She should have a good understanding of general business strategies, the concerns and challenges of leaders, customer acquisition and retention, and the financial metrics that matter to executives.
-She has to be seen as a business advisor who can help the client to solve business problems through the services your agency offers.
+The business development person will be helping clients not only make marketing decisions but business decisions.
+They should have a good understanding of general business strategies, the concerns and challenges of leaders, customer acquisition and retention, and the financial metrics that matter to executives.
+They have to be seen as a business advisor who can help the client to solve business problems through the services your agency offers.